| |

 Final Word

 This beloved book and film series is rumored to have a 2nd movie in the making, so be sure to brush up on your knowledge of the Owens witches, or wait to be pleasantly surprised when the new film is released.
-Here we will discuss some of the differences between the new film and recent books, but in the meantime, check out our article all about Maria Owns herself (Spoilers Ahead!).
-You can also check out our Practical Magic Hub, which houses individual articles discussing each book, articles on characters, and other topics relating to the series here.
-Enjoy!
+Here we will discuss some of the differences between the new film and recent books, but in the meantime, check out our article all about Maria Owens herself (Spoilers Ahead!).
+You can also check out our Practical Magic Hub, which houses individual articles discussing each book, articles on characters, and other topics relating to the series.

 The Practical Magic Hub